 The applicant's or participant's program activity plan portion of the EP includes the specific program activities the individual will undertake to achieve the primary employment goal.
 The full list of activities that may be assigned under W-2 are found in the W-2 Manual Appendix - Activity Codes.

-The activity portion of the EP, recorded on CARES screen WPAS, must include the following detail for each assigned activity:
+The activity portion of the EP must include the following detail for each assigned activity: